 - Symphony at Sunset Beach – a free concert with the Vancouver Symphony Orchestra at Sunset Beach in July.

-- Celebration of Light – a series of three evenings between the end of July and the beginning of August where hundreds of thousands of people gather to watch fireworks displays just off English Bay Beach.
+- Celebration of Light – three evenings between the end of July and beginning of August where hundreds of thousands of people gather to watch fireworks displays just off English Bay Beach.

-- Bike the Night – an event where hundreds of Vancouverites cycle through the streets of downtown Vancouver on an evening in September.
+- Bike the Night – an event where hundreds of Vancouverites cycle through the streets of downtown Vancouver on a September evening.

 - Lumiere Vancouver – a small event with Christmas illuminations and entertainment around Davie Street in November.

-- Lights of Hope Celebration – an evening fundraising event with fireworks and live entertainment when the Christmas lights get turned on at St. Paul’s Hospital in mid to late November.
+- Lights of Hope Celebration – an evening fundraising event with fireworks, Christmas lights and live entertainment at St. Paul’s Hospital in mid- to late November.

 West End Hotels

 A number of hotels are located in or at the edge of Vancouver’s West End.
 They include the following:

 - Listel Hotel – a 3.5/4-star boutique hotel at 1300 Robson Street.